Blog

 The Zero Trust model is especially relevant for API security.
 APIs often handle sensitive data, and the consequences of a breach can be severe.
 By applying the Zero Trust model, every API request is authenticated, authorized, and validated before any action is taken.

-On the hunt for the Rogue API
+On the Hunt for the Rogue API

 It’s equally important to discover and manage rogue APIs.
 These are APIs that have been developed and deployed without proper oversight from the IT or security team.
 They can be a significant security risk as they often do not adhere to the organization’s security policies and can provide a backdoor for attackers.